ml-archive/bugsnag/README.md

 app.bugsnag.configuration = .init(
     apiKey: "foo",
     releaseStage: "debug",
-    blockedKeys: ["email", "password"]
+    keyFilters: ["email", "password"]
 )
 ```
-In this case Bugsnag Reports won't contain header fields, query params or post body json fields with the keys/names **email** and **password**.
+In this case Bugsnag Reports will hide header fields, query params or post body json fields with the keys/names **email** and **password**.

-⚠️ Note: If blocked keys are defined and Bugsnag does not know how to parse the request body, the entire body will be hidden.
+⚠️ Note: If key filters are defined and Bugsnag does not know how to parse the request body, the entire body will be hidden.

 ## 🏆 Credits